Logging is an essential tool in every developer's arsenal. It helps

 to remember.

-There is a lot left to explore in the log4net
+log4netThere is a lot left to explore in the log4net framework.
+New features are

 also integrating into the framework quite frequently.
 Once you get started using